NBar05/Financial_project/README.md

 1. Construction and calibration of binomial interest rate tree with Cox–Ingersoll–Ross (CIR) model

-2. Evaluation of fixed-income instruments with built-in options
+2. Evaluation of fixed-income securities with embedded options (put/call)